ftk-47/career-ops/GRADIENT_IMPLEMENTATION_SUMMARY.md

 - `bg-gradient-disabled` - Flattened disabled state

 All gradients are **theme-aware** and automatically adapt to:
-- 4 style themes (autumn, meadow, lavender, stripy)
+- 4 style themes (autumn, meadow, pastel, stripy)
 - Light and dark modes
 - Custom color schemes